 Training and Education.
 To improve the practice of sustainable forestry through training and education programs.

 Community Involvement, Social Responsibility and Respect for Indigenous Rights.
 To broaden the practice of sustainable forestry on all lands through community involvement, socially responsible practices and through recognition and respect of Indigenous Peoples’ rights and traditional forest-related knowledge.

 Transparency.
-To broaden the understanding of forest certification to the SFI Standard by documenting certification audits and making the findings publicly available.
+To broaden the understanding of forest certification to the Forest Management Standard by documenting certification audits and making the findings publicly available.

 Continual Improvement.
 To continually improve the practice of forest management and to monitor, measure and report performance in achieving the commitment to sustainable forestry.

 Responsible Fiber Sourcing.
 To use and promote sustainable forestry across a diversity of ownership and management types in the United States and Canada that is both scientifically credible and socially, environmentally and economically responsible and to avoid sourcing from controversial sources both domestically and internationally.

 We take pride in over a century of sustainable forestry management.
 Our commitment to the SUSTAINABLE FORESTRY INITIATIVE® program is ongoing.
 Our scientifically proven forestry practices are grounded in our vision of investing in the forest to benefit future generations.